Sensei Peter Hawdio 4th Dan Karate, 2nd Dan Kobujutsu

-The instructors continually strive to improve their skills and techniques – training every day and by regularly attending training courses and seminars across the world.
-They have attended courses with many well known instructors including Senseis Kanazawa, Kawasoe, Trimble, Hazard, Naito, Mori, Bertel, to name a few.
+The clubs' instructors continually strive to improve their skills and techniques – training every day and by regularly attending training courses and seminars across the world.
+They regularly attend courses with a variety of instructors including Senseis Kanazawa, Trimble, Hazard, to name a few.
 An annual highlight of their training program is the SKI Belgium Summercamp which they have attended for many years, taking a group from UK.
-In 2013 they travelled to Japan and spent a month training in Japan in the SKIF Honbu dojo.
-They trained daily with Senseis Kanazawa (Soke, Kancho, Daizo, Fumitoshi), Suzuki, Tanaka and Wakisaka.
+In 2013 Peter travelled to Japan and spent a month training in Japan in the SKIF Honbu dojo.
+He trained daily with Senseis Kanazawa (Soke, Kancho, Daizo, Fumitoshi), Suzuki, Tanaka and Wakisaka.

-Kobujutsu - In addition to karate, Peter and Julie also train in kobujutsu (weapons) with Sensei Julian Mead 6th dan.
+Kobujutsu - In addition to karate, Peter holds a 2ndt Dan in kobujutsu (weapons) studying under Sensei Julian Mead 7th dan.
 Sensei Mead is the Chief Instructor and Founder of the Ryukyu Kobujutsu Association of Great Britain (RKAGB) - with direct links back to Japan and his instructor Sensei Motokatsu Inoue - with whom Sensei Mead lived and trained for 6 years .
 The study of weapons links hand in hand with the empty hand style of karate.
 For us discovering those links is part of the journey.
 The study of kobujutsu is a long and challenging journey - the study includes Bo, Sai, Tonfa, Nunchaku, Kama, and Tekko.
+Peter travelled to Okinawa for the international seminar in 2019.
 More information can be found on the association website www.rkagb.com

-Peterfirst started karate in 1993 in Australia before exploring other martial arts including Judo and Zen Do Kai gaining his black belt in the latter in 1995.
-Later, in England he studied Wing Chun for two years before eventually returning to Shotokan Karate in 2009.
+Peter first started karate in 1993 in Australia before exploring other martial arts including Judo and Zen Do Kai gaining his black belt in the latter in 1995.
+Later, in England he studied Wing Chun before eventually returning to Shotokan Karate in 2009.
 Starting again at white belt he retook his kyu gradings with SKKIF under Soke (Hirokazu) Kanazawa and Kancho (Nobuaki) Kanazawa.
 Alongside SKKIF he was also a member of Tora Karate Academy for many years (a Shotokan club founded by Michael "Sandy" Beach with its roots in JKA).
 This dual association link led him to taking two Shodan (1st Dan) gradings in the space of one week.
-He graded to Nidan (2nd Dan) with Kancho Nobuaki Kanazawa in 2014 and most recently Sandan (3rd dan) in 2017.
+He most recently graded to Yondan (4th Dan) in 2022.